betterscientificsoftware/bssw.io/Articles/Blog/SoftwareSustainabilityMolecularSciences.md

-Distinguished Professor [Theresa Windus](mailto:twindus@iasate.edu) is the Liberal Arts and Sciences Dean's Professor at Iowa State University and a laboratory associate with Ames Laboratory.
+Distinguished Professor [Theresa Windus](mailto:twindus@iasate.edu) is the Liberal Arts and Sciences Dean's Professor at Iowa State University and a Laboratory Associate with Ames Laboratory.
 She received her bachelor’s degree in chemistry, mathematics, and computer science from Minot State University and her Ph.D. from Iowa State University.
-She is currently the director of the NWChemEx DOE Exascale Computing Project and deputy director of the MolSSI.
+She is currently the Director of the NWChemEx DOE Exascale Computing Project and Deputy Director of the MolSSI.
 Her research focuses on the development of high-performance computational chemistry methods and their use in practical applications.
-She is a fellow of the American Association for the Advancement of Science and has garnered multiple research and teaching awards.
+She is a Fellow of the American Association for the Advancement of Science and has garnered multiple research and teaching awards.

-Dr. [T. Daniel Crawford](mailto:crawdad@vt.edu) is University Distinguished Professor of Chemistry at Virginia Tech and the director of the Molecular Sciences Software Institute in Blacksburg, Virginia.
+Dr. [T. Daniel Crawford](mailto:crawdad@vt.edu) is University Distinguished Professor of Chemistry at Virginia Tech and the Director of the Molecular Sciences Software Institute in Blacksburg, Virginia.
 He received his bachelor's degree in chemistry in 1992 from Duke University and his Ph.D. in 1996 from the University of Georgia.
 His research focuses on quantum chemical models of molecular response properties in liquid environments.
-He is a fellow of the American Chemical Society and the winner of 2010 Dirac Medal of the World Association of Theoretical and Computational Chemists.
+He is a Fellow of the American Chemical Society and the winner of 2010 Dirac Medal of the World Association of Theoretical and Computational Chemists.